 If you have been wounded or have suffered financial loss as a result of a crime in Western Australia you may be eligible for compensation.
 Such crimes include robberies, assaults, domestic violence, or sexual offences.
 Compensation can be claimed by filing a common law claim against the offender, the court can also be petitioned to sentence an offender to make an order for compensation or restitution, however, the most utilised avenue is to make a compensation claim under The Criminal Injuries Compensation Act 2003 WA.

 The Criminal Injuries Compensation Act 2003 WA was created to provide compensation to individuals who are suffering injury and/or financial loss as a result of the said injury caused by a criminal offence.
-The team at Anvil Legal can offer advice in criminal compensation claims but can only provide legal aid in regards to workers compensation claims that relate to an offence.
+The team at Anvil Legal can offer advice in criminal compensation claims but can only provide legal aid regarding workers compensation claims that relate to an offence.

 In legal definitions ‘injury’ relates to any physical or mental harm that has befallen an individual as a result of the offence.
 ‘Loss’ refers to any incurred expenses as a direct result of the injury.
-These expenses must actually and within reason be resultant from the injury.
+These expenses must actually and within reason be a result of the injury.
 This could refer to medical costs and the subsequent related travel costs, belongings damaged during the offence or income loss that resulted from time off while injured.

 Making a Police Report